avatarabo-dev/tron-search/README.md

 ## Key discovery

-Static single-frame analysis does not work.
-Dynamic multi-frame analysis does.
+The idea of using animal behavior for earthquake prediction is not new.
+What was missing was the tool to automate it.

+Before Gemma 4 — the system required humans to watch and interpret footage.
+After Gemma 4 — the system works autonomously.

+Gemma 4 was the first model capable of analyzing video sequences — not just single frames.
+This is what makes TRON possible now, and not ten years ago.

 Gemma 4 correctly identified elephant panic behavior during a real earthquake by tracking behavioral change across frames:

 | Frame | Behavior | Status |